-Solutions for manufacturing will have to address related challenges, respecting Industry4.0 principles, and are similar for both manufacturing domains: Innovative solutions are required to control the variability and reproducibility of leading-edge processes.
-This implies that domains traditionally seen as disconnected (for example, Statistical Process Control (SPC), Fault Detection and Classification (FDC), process compensation and regulation, equipment maintenance and WIP (Work in Progress) management) will have to become tightly data driven and interconnected.
+Solutions for manufacturing will have to address related challenges, respecting Industry4.0 principles, and are similar for both Moore-Moore and Moore-than-Moore manufacturing domains: innovative in-line solutions are required to control the variability and reproducibility of leading-edge processes.
+This implies that domains traditionally seen as disconnected (for example, Statistical Process Control (SPC), Fault Detection and Classification (FDC), process compensation and regulation, equipment maintenance and WIP (Work in Progress) management, front-end manufacturing and back-end manufacturing) will have to become tightly data driven and interconnected.
 Moreover, the blurring of the frontiers between these domains will require considerable consolidation of knowledge capitalisation and exchange of knowledge.
-Factory Integration and Control Systems will have to become modular and virtualised, allowing information to flow between factories in order to facilitate rapid diagnostics and decision-making, also through BYOD (Bring Your Own Device) concepts.
+Factory Integration and Control Systems will have to become modular and virtualised, allowing information to flow between factories in order to facilitate rapid diagnostics and decision-making via concepts like Industrial Data Space and BYOD (Bring Your Own Device).
 Enhancing the data security in the fab environment is of increasing importance.
+The focus of manufacturing will be to: